Kitware/SlideAtlas-Server/docs/admin-rights.rst

 .. note::

-    Anything below this line is slighly outdated and needs to be rewritten
+    Anything below this line is slightly outdated and needs to be rewritten